 There are many theories about the causes of fibromyalgia, but research has yet to pinpoint a clear culprit.
 Some doctors believe hormonal or chemical imbalances disrupt the way nerves signal pain.
 Others suggest a traumatic event or chronic stress may increase a person's susceptibility.
 Most experts agree that fibromyalgia probably results from a combination of factors, rather than a single cause.

 Constantly fighting pain and fatigue can make people irritable, anxious, and depressed.
 You may have trouble staying on task at work, taking care of children, or keeping up with household chores.
 Exercise or hobbies such as gardening may seem daunting.
 Exhaustion and irritability can also lead to missing out on visits with friends.
 Fortunately, there are effective treatments that help many patients get back to the activities they enjoy.

 Your doctor may diagnose fibromyalgia after hearing your symptoms and doing a physical exam.
 There’s one lab test that can check for fibromyalgia.
 It measures the levels of proteins in the bloodstream and can help confirm a fibro diagnosis.
-However, your doctor may do some testing to rule out other conditions.
+However, your doctor may also do some testing to rule out other conditions.
 Be sure to describe your pain in detail, including where and how often it occurs.
 Also bring up any other symptoms, such as fatigue, sleep problems, or anxiety.

 Fibromyalgia: Getting Treatment

 Fibromyalgia was once the exclusive domain of rheumatologists.
 Today, the condition has captured the attention of a wide range of health care providers.
 Many people receive treatment through their primary care providers.
 Check with local support groups and hospitals for a list of fibromyalgia experts in your area.

 An important first step is identifying what makes your symptoms worse.
 Common triggers include: